GluuFederation/flex/README.md

 ## Trial and Commercial Licensing

-Gluu Flex license is in the form of a SSA(Software Statement Assertion).
-SSA is an encrypted JWT token.
-Provide this SSA during the installation of the Gluu Flex when prompted.

 ### Trial License

 :rocket: Trial license is free for 30 days -- no need to even contact Gluu. :rocket: